Particular/docs.particular.net/nservicebus/vscode.md

 The **tasks.json** file describes actions to take, the most common of which is to build the code.
 These tasks can be configured to run before launching a configuration in **launch.json**.

-Both of these files can be generated from within VS Code, but the default values will need some tweaking for NServiceBus solutions.
+Both of these files can be generated from within VS Code, but the default values will need some tweaks for NServiceBus solutions.

 ## tasks.json